 Deformity and disability minimization is critical after irreversible nerve impairment has occurred.

-The following is a diagram of the secondary progressive disability changes that follow primary nerve impairment of sweat, sensory and muscle function.
+The following are progressive disability changes that follow primary nerve impairment of sweat gland, sensory and muscle function.

 Loss of sweat glands in the skin: